Cost-effective long range RFID - now encrypted

 Learn about siting long range RFID for vehicle ID

 Many factors can impact the effectiveness of a long range RFID system’s design.
 Distances between readers and transponders, their surrounding environment, reader positioning, transponder types and orientation to the reader will all have an impact.
-To learn more about these factors to design a better vehicle identification application, fill out the contact form below, and download our help guide on optimizing the placement of passive long range RFID readers and tags for Automated Vehicle ID.
+To learn more about these factors to design a better vehicle identification application, fill out the contact form below, and download our help guide on optimizing the placement of Idesco EPC 2.0 readers and compatible tags for Automated Vehicle ID.

 Passive or active UHF technology?

 Passive UHF technology means transponders don’t need batteries to work.
 Instead, they harvest the energy needed to reply directly from the original query signal sent by your reader.
 In contrast, active transponders require batteries to reply, profoundly increasing their cost over passive transponders.
 Worse, they’ll also require regular servicing to replace depleted batteries.
 So, wherever a detection range of 10 to 15 meters is sufficient, passive UHF technology will prove both more reliable and much more cost-effective.